Real-Time Access through Integrated Clinical Systems

 What does the PIN Rx# mean on a printed prescription or label?

-• Similar to the way pharmacy systems work.
-Pseudo prescriptions are created on local pharmacy systems that have the order details and subsequent dispenses are attached to it.
+If a prescription has been created directly in PIN or via RTI , PIN generates a PIN prescription number (Rx#) similar to the way pharmacy systems work, pseudo prescriptions are created on local pharmacy systems that have the order details and subsequent dispenses are attached to it.

-What dispenses are accepted by the Pharmaceutical Information Network (PIN)?
+What dispenses are accepted by the PIN application?

-The Pharmaceutical Information Network (PIN) accepts dispenses for drugs only.
-PIN does not accept devices.
+The PIN application accepts dispenses for drugs only.
+The PIN application does not accept dispenses for devices.

-Regardless of the product identified on a PIN prescription, PIN will not prevent a dispenser from changing the dispensed drug to a completely different product from what was originally prescribed.
+Regardless of the product identified on a PIN prescription, the PIN application will not prevent a dispenser from changing the dispensed drug to a completely different product from what was originally prescribed.

-PIN accepts dispenses for humans only.
-PIN does not accept dispenses for animals or for administrative purposes.
+The PIN application accepts dispenses for humans only.
+The PIN application does not accept dispenses for animals or for administrative purposes.

-Any drug prescription for a human patient that is not discontinued, expired, or ‘assigned’ to another pharmacy, is eligible to be dispensed.
-Note:‘Assigned’ is used only for electronic authoritative prescriptions (eRx).
+Any drug prescription for a human patient that is not discontinued, expired, is eligible to be dispensed.

 What if the patient does not have a Personal Health Number (PHN)? (ex.
 Out of Province)